Evaluating Competitiveness in UEFA's New Champions League Format: Introduction

 Most of the literature considering asymmetric, stakeless and/or collusive matches has focused on tournaments with a small number of teams, where these matches can be identified with a few rules of thumb.
 However, for a tournament the size of the new Champions League format, determining exactly whether a team's prize is secured is computationally challenging.
-In this paper, we study how to detect the opportunity for collusion for a large number of teams.
-We also compare the number of competitive and non-competitive matches between the group stage format and the new iRR format of the UEFA Champions League, in an exact way, rather than through approximation.
+In this paper, we deal with this by using integer programming.
+Moreover, we study how to detect the opportunity for collusion for a large number of teams.
+To compare the number of competitive and non-competitive matches between the group stage format and the new iRR format of the UEFA Champions League, we use Monte Carlo simulation, which is one of the most popular methods to compare tournament formats \citep{devriesere2025tournament}.
 In this way, this paper contributes to the growing literature dealing with how tournament design impacts competitiveness.

 This paper is organized as follows.
 Section \ref{sec:reform} discusses the reform of the Champions League format.
-In Section~\ref{sec:prize_status}, we present the tools needed to assess whether a team's prize has been decided or not.
+In Section~\ref{sec:prize_status}, we define (un)competitive matches and illustrate these concepts with examples.
 Section~\ref{sec:methodology} discusses the methodology to perform a comparative analysis between the old and new Champions League format.
 Section \ref{sec:results} presents the results of our simulation study, building up to the conclusions in Section~\ref{sec:conclusion}.